 Electronic payments in a cashless society pose a risk of overspending as people tend to be more impulsive and less mindful of their expenses when using electronic payment methods.
 With cash, one can physically see and feel the amount spent, which may deter them from spending unnecessarily.
 However, with the ease of electronic payments, it becomes easier to spend beyond one’s budget, leading to financial instability and debt.
 It is important to develop good spending habits and financial discipline to avoid overspending in a cashless society.

-Dependence on power supply:
+Dependence on the power supply:

 A cashless society heavily relies on electronic payment systems, which require a constant power supply to function.
 A power outage, natural disaster or cyberattack can leave individuals and businesses unable to access their funds or make transactions, causing economic disruption.
 Additionally, individuals who do not have access to electronic payment methods or those who are unable to operate them due to age or disability may be excluded from participating in the economy.
 This dependence on power supply makes a cashless society vulnerable to unforeseen circumstances.